Using a Custom Domain

 }

-DNS propagation and try again.
+DNS propagation, then try again.

 Managing domains